scrapoxy/scrapoxy/packages/website/integration/api-reference.md

         "connectorId": "<uuid of the connector>",
         "projectId": "<uuid of the project>",
         "url": "<url of the source>",
-        "delay": "<delay between two fetches of the source>", "lastRefreshTs": "<date of the last refresh of the source>", "lastRefreshError": "<error message if the last refresh of the source is in error>" },
+        "delay": "<delay in ms between 2 fetches of the source>", "lastRefreshTs": "<timestamp in ms of the last refresh of the source>", "lastRefreshError": "<error message if the last refresh of the source is in error>" },
     ...